 Two tables are supplied with this vehicle.
 A large table with folding legs can be positioned between the settees in the lounge area.
-A smaller table can be placed in position adjacent to the entrance door for use in conjunction with the swivelling passenger seat.
+A smaller occasional table can be placed in position at the front of the vehicle for use in conjunction with the swivelling passenger seat.
 The leg for this table is stored in the wardrobe, and fits into a socket and bracket on the bulkhead.